Statistical Complexity of Heterogeneous Geometric Networks: Results

-which also takes the square root of $m$ in the coefficient.
-Fig. \ref{fig_samplingError} shows the results of these measures applied to our chosen random graph models.
+Fig. \ref{fig_samplingError} shows the results of the normalisation applied to our chosen random graph models.
 For each random model (Erd\"os-R\'enyi, RGG, RHG, and RHGG) we generated 100 realisations with $n\sim U[50,10000]$ and $d\sim U[0,1]$ and plot results against both $n$ and $d$.

-The results demonstrate the superiority of our proposed normalisation to those which utilise $\sqrt{k}$ in their formulation to account for sample error.
-While $\sqrt{k}$ is the correct term proportional to sampling error, see \eqref{eq:samplingerror}, we also must consider the relationship between $k$ and the other terms in our normalisation \eqref{eq:HC}.
-It is clear that the effect of division by $(1-d)m$ is better balanced by multiplication by $k$ rather than $\sqrt{k}$.
-This would be explained by the relationship of $k$ with both $d$ and $m$, but teasing this out is not straightforward as $d$ and $m$ are global parameters while $k$ changes within the summand on the numerator of \eqref{eq:HC} and there is no fixed relationship between the sum of unique degrees and the number of edges or density of a graph.

 Notably, Erd\"os-R\'enyi random graphs have the lowest complexity of the models studied.
 Above this, the complexity of RGGs and RHGs is similar across all $n$ and $d$.
 The greatest complexity is clearly observed in the RHGGs, particularly at lower densities, indicating that greater complexity arises naturally through the combination of hierarchical and geometric structure.